 A great recipe can always be tweaked.
 Here are some ways to make these bars your own:

 - Different crust: Swap graham crackers with Oreo crumbs or ginger snap cookies for a different base flavor.
+You can also use cinnamon graham crackers, gluten-free graham crackers, or Biscoff cookies for a biscoff cookie crust.
+YUM!

 - Cream substitute: Instead of sour cream, use Greek yogurt for a healthier touch.

-- Spice it up: Use individual spices like ground cinnamon, nutmeg, ginger and ground cloves if you don’t have pumpkin spices on hand.
+- Spice it up: Use individual warm spices like ground cinnamon, nutmeg, ginger and ground cloves if you don’t have pumpkin spices on hand.
 Details in notes.

 - Filling options: Stir in chocolate chips or nuts for added texture and flavor.